riebeekn/experiments-in-meteor-blog/_drafts/paging-and-sorting-part-2.md

 <img src="../images/posts/paging-and-sorting-part-2/sort.gif" class="img-responsive" />

 However, you may notice something a little strange going on with the screen capture above.
 If you look closely there are temporarily more than 3 records showing on our page.
-I believe this is due to the page being rendered prior to the subscription being completely ready.
-What's happening is we're re-rendering the page as we grab the next 3 records from the server but we still haven't completely cleared out the existing subscription.
+This is due to the page being rendered prior to the subscription being completely ready.
+What's happening is we're re-rendering the page as we grab the next 3 records from the server but we still haven't completely cleared out the existing records.
 One way to deal with this would be to surround the rendering code with a ready statement, i.e.

 #####/client/templates/customer/list-customers.html
 {% highlight HTML %}